Higher-form entanglement asymmetry. Part I. The limits of symmetry breaking: Subregion theorem for (1) U(1) 0-form symmetry

 with implicit summation over \(i\).
 The integers \(w^i\) label the winding numbers on each (relative) cycle and are summed over in the path integral.
 The instanton action, appearing in the exponent of \cref{eq:WindingParti}, becomes

 where the matrix \(\bbM_{ij}\) denotes the Gram matrix of this basis:

 We will refer to \(\bbM_{ij}\) as the \emph{instanton matrix} of \(X_d\).
+This is manifestly a symmetric and strictly positive-definite real matrix.
 In \cref{app:electrostatics} we perform a careful computation of \(\bbM_{ij}\) for the relevant replica geometry by translating it to an equivalent problem of calculating a capacitance matrix in electrostatics, building upon \cite{Agon:2013iva}.

 With \(\bbM_{ij}\) specified, the instanton partition function becomes:

 In the last step we introduced the Siegel theta function.
 For a strictly positive-definite symmetric \(n\times n\) matrix \(\bbA\), it is defined as: